hamza-yameen/authententication-authorization-in-node/README.md

-# Authentication and Authorization with Roles using Node.js, Express.js, Prisma ORM, Twilio SendGrid, Redis and MySQL
+# Authentication and Authorization with Roles using Node.js, Express.js, Prisma ORM, Twilio SendGrid, Redis, Docker, and Postgresql

 With this repo, you'll be able to see how the node.js/express.js project should be structured.
-This is the authentication and authorization system using JWT tokens, Redis, and Twilio SendGrid.
+This is the authentication and authorization system using JWT tokens, Redis, docker and Twilio SendGrid.

 ## What you'll learn: